PVirie/thinking/README.md

 ## Run experiments

 -   `./run_manual.sh {path to file}` The program will automatically random graph and train the parameter.
 If you want to retrain the parameter, you can run simply delete the weight direction in `./artifacts`.
+-   For VSCode,
+    -   launch `Python - Current file clear` configuration to clear weights.
--   For VSCode, launch `Python - Current file in gpu docker` configuration. `Python - Current file in cpu docker` for no gpu environment.
+    -   launch `Python - Current file in gpu docker` configuration.
+    -   launch `Python - Current file in cpu docker` for no gpu environment.

 ## To do

--   [ ] Implement heuristically uncertainty minimization along networks (HUMN).
 -   [ ] Hierarchical goal pursuing
     -   [x] Table kernel
     -   [x] Linear kernel
     -   [x] Entropic abstraction
+    -   [x] Parallelize layers
+    -   [x] Use asymetric gradient update to keep track of the best so far
+    -   [ ] Implement entropy abstraction in stat_linear.py
+-   [ ] Enhancement
+    -   [x] jax enhance: use jit (remove if else in training functions)
     -   [x] Transformer kernel
-        -   [ ] Implement entropy abstraction in stat_linear.py
-        -   [ ] Use scores for tracking best so far
     -   [ ] Make transfomer accept context of shape (batch, context length, feature length)
+-   [ ] Cart pole experiment
+-   [ ] Calculator experiment
 -   [ ] Language model experiment (abstraction with embedding)
     -   [ ] Predicting finite token is easier than predicting continuous value
-        -   [ ] Cart pole experiment
-        -   [ ] Calculator experiment
-    -   [ ] Experiment: incremental learning
-    -   [ ] Experiment: added different positional encodings to the model.
+-   [ ] Experiment: added different positional encodings to the model
--   [x] jax enhance: use jit (remove if else in training functions)